Crossville, Tennessee: History

 After World War I, U.S. 70 helped connect the town and area to markets for its produce and goods.
 Additional highways built after World War II improved transportation in the region.

 During the Great Depression, the federal government's Subsistence Homestead Division initiated a housing project south of Crossville known as the Cumberland Homesteads.
 The project's purpose was to provide small farms for several hundred impoverished families.
-The project's recreational area would later become the nucleus for Cumberland Mountain State Park.
+The project's recreational area later became the nucleus for Cumberland Mountain State Park.
 In 1934, First Lady Eleanor Roosevelt visited Crossville and the Cumberland Homesteads Project.

 Crossville was a sundown town as late as the 1950s, with a sign at the city limits warning African Americans not to stay after nightfall.